yashksingh/yashksingh/README.md

 ### Hi there 👋
 I am an undergraduate looking for opportunities in projects related to Web Development.

-- 🔭 I’m currently working on Portfolio Website.
+- 🔭 I’m currently working on JavaScript Projects.
 - 🌱 I’m currently learning Backend stuffs.
+- 👯 I’m looking to collaborate on Opensource Projects.
+- 💬 Ask me about Front End Development.
+- ⚡ Fun fact: Trying to get rid of errors.
 <!--
 **yashksingh/yashksingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.